Do you want to write a children's book but struggle to come up with great children's book ideas?

 If you need help, try the Automatic Writing above.
 Sit for a few minutes and ask yourself what your story is about.
 Then write—with your eyes closed—whatever answer comes.

-Then share your work and children’s book ideas in the practice box below.
-When you’re done, don’t forget to leave feedback on children’s book ideas from our awesome community of writers.
+Then share your work and children's book ideas in the Pro Practice Workshop here.
+When you're done, don't forget to leave feedback on children's book ideas from our awesome community of writers.

 I'm Marianne Richmond—writer, artist and inspirationalist.
 My words have touched millions over the past two decades through my children's books and gift products.